PAR-Government/Media-Journaling-Tool/doc/FAQ.md

 It is recommended to remove the old project directory and remove the names used media resources manually out of the associated picklist files in the '--workdir' directory.
 Alternatively, every failure ends with a state file, named 'failures-<datetime>.txt', recording the state of the arguments for the batch operations at the time of the failure.
 The project may be rerun using the exact state using the '--from_state' command line argument followed by the name of the failure file.

+# FUTURE WISHES

+1. Empty mask through operation occlusion is culled from probes (see mask_rules.checkEmptyMask's force option which is equivalent to 'empty masks are ok').